 325:666.
 SEMINAR ON REGIONAL ECONOMIC ANALYSIS AND DEVELOPMENT.
+4 credits.

 The study of a particular national or international regional development.
 Any one or a combination of the following regions may be considered.
-The Middle East, North Africa areas within Latin America such as the Brazilian North-East or Caribbean, Southern Europe, South East Asia of Eastern Europe.
+The Middle East, North Africa, areas within Latin America such as the Brazilian North-East or Caribbean, Southern Europe, South East Asia or Eastern Europe.

 325:670.
 INTERNATIONAL ECONOMICS.
+4 credits.